WHAT CAN ATLANTA DUI LAWYERS DO IN A DUI CASE?

 SOME COMMON DUI DEFENSE STRATEGIES

-- Improper stop – One of the most common defense strategies made by a defense attorney is that the officer lacked probable cause to make the initial traffic stop.
+- Improper stop – One of the most common defense strategies made by a DUI attorney is that the law enforcement officer lacked probable cause to make the initial traffic stop.

 - Accuracy of Field Sobriety Tests – A case may be dismissed if the arrest was based on an improperly administered field sobriety test or inaccurate results.
 If not fully dismissed, it may be used to obtain a reduction of the charges.